-The skip can tip to dump the load; this is why the name dumper comes from.
+The skip can tip to dump the load; this is where the name dumper comes from.
 These usually are diesel-powered.
 Towing eye is fitted for secondary use as a site tractor during work.

 Dumpers having rubber tracks are used in particular circumstances and provide a more even distribution of weight than tires.
 Continuous tracks can be the operator to carry heavier payload on slick, snowy, or muddy surfaces and are prevalent in some countries.